 Aliza Simons – Voice

-Finally, thingNY is joined by Varispeed to celebrate the semicentennial of Kenneth Gaburo’s 1968 cult-classic Maledetto with a new homespun arrangement.
+For Maledetto, thingNY is joined by Varispeed to celebrate the semicentennial 1968 cult-classic with a new homespun arrangement.
 Maledetto is a fusion of taxonomy lecture, absurdist inner dialogue, Dadaist choral music, and your uncle’s dirty jokes for seven “virtuoso speakers.”
 It is the masterwork for Gaburo’s theories of compositional linguistics.
 Varispeed’s arrangement updates the piece for the twenty-first century by splitting up the original authoritative voice among the collective and passing the seven roles around the table, like a dinner platter, in an attempt to uncouple patriarchy and heterosexuality from the piece’s incredible exploration of the vocalist as singer, storyteller, and orchestra.
 Both vocal-heavy works are performed around a communal table on Roulette’s stage.

 thingNY is a quirky New-York-based collective of composer‐performers who fuse electronic and acoustic chamber music with new opera, improvisation, theater, song, and installation.
 Founded in 2006, thingNY performs experimental works created by the core ensemble and by adventurous composers such as Robert Ashley, Frederic Rzewski, John King, Pauline Oliveros, Rick Burkhardt, Miguel Frasconi, Vinko Globokar, John Cage, Julius Eastman, James Tenney, David Snow, and Andrea La Rose.
 The musicians of thingNY have collaboratively created three concert-length operas: This Takes Place Close By (2015), Time: A Complete Explanation in Three Parts (2011, with Panoply Performance Lab), and ADDDDDDDDD (2009).
 In 2016, thingNY released minis/Trajectories on Gold Bolus Recordings. thingNY also created In House (2011), a sound installation with music created for each of the rooms commonly found in a home; SPAM (2009-2012), marathon performances of hundreds of premieres culled from a mass call for scores and including every single response; and has worked with Jeff Young and Paul Pinto, Helado Negro, Face the Music, and Varispeed.